 For precise legal definitions consult Vermont Statutes Annotated Title 10, Part 4 and Appendix.

-(NEW this year) FREE Fishing Days: Vermont now has two Free Fishing Days during which anyone, resident or nonresident, may fish without a license.
-Saturday, January 25, 2014 and Saturday, June 14, 2014.
+FREE FISHING DAYS: Vermont now has two Free Fishing Days during which anyone, resident or nonresident, may fish without a license.
+Saturday, January 31, 2015 and Saturday, June 13, 2015.
 All legal fishing methods and limits still apply.

-Immediate Control: Such constant control as would enable an angler to respond promptly and without delay to a fish taking his or her bait, lure or fly.
+IMMEDIATE CONTROL: Such constant control as would enable an angler to respond without delay to a fish taking his or her bait, lure or fly.